 - Submitted online via FH website or property specific website.

 - By mail

 - Submitted in person

+- Over the phone

+- By other methods as described in the public announcement.

 By other methods as described in the public announcement.

 At the time the FH/Agent announces its intent to open the interest list, the actual methods of accepted pre-applications will be clearly stated in the public announcement and similar outreach methods.